denten-books/plain-text/3-format.md

 and interpreting us.
 Machine learning algorithms track the speed by which readers advance from paragraph to paragraph, creating a "fingerprint" that points to markers of gender, age, race, ethnicity, and economic status.
-Algorithmic agents follow the movement of the eye and the finger to anticipate what the reader is likely to be interested in next and to understand how the human brain makes connections between topics.
+Algorithmic agents follow the movement of the eye and finger to anticipate what the reader is likely to be interested in next and to understand how the human brain makes connections between topics.
 Heat maps are drawn to represent the dynamics of boredom, fatigue, focus, attention, and desire.
 Supervised